peterpeterparker/daviddalbusco.com/src/blog/announcing-papyrs-blog-on-web3.md

 If you are interested in storing and sharing your blog posts online - on chain - then an authentication with [Internet Identity](https://identity.ic0.app/) is required.

-However, unlike any other auth providers, using this powerful password-less method preserve anonymity!
+However, unlike any other auth providers, using this powerful password-less method preserves anonymity!

 Finally, as currently implemented, I - as the admin of the platform - have absolutely no privileges to read your data.
 As long as you do not share any content publicly, it remains fully private.